If you receive an animal management infringement, you have a few different options you can choose to do:

-To request an internal review by Council, please make a request online or complete the Application for an Animal Infringement internal review form (PDF XX KB) Please consider the grounds to appeal (below) carefully to ensure your appeal meets the criteria.
+To request an internal review by Council, please make a request online and attached your completed Application for an Animal Infringement internal review form (PDF XX KB) Please consider the grounds to appeal (below) carefully to ensure your appeal meets the criteria.

 You or a person acting on your behalf may make the submission.
 You can only make one request for an internal review as per the Infringements Act 2006, and you must select what ground you are appealing under.
 Please refer to the application form for further details.

 If you have received a parking infringement, refer to parking fines for details on how to contest a parking infringement.
 This page is for Animal infringements only.

 Please provide details of the exceptional circumstances, where you have committed the offence due to unforeseen or unpreventable circumstances such as medical emergencies.